Hidden Fees in Dubai Car Rental

 | Traffic / Fine-Handling Fees | Base fine + ~AED 50 admin fee |

-In most car rentals, the “full-to-full” policy is applied, which means that the car has to be returned with the same fuel level as it was when the car was picked up, i.e., fully fueled.
-If it is not the case, then the rental center will do the refueling for you, but will charge you a high price for it.
-This price is normally composed of extra service fees and fuel that is sold at a higher rate than the local one (sometimes almost twice).
+In most car rentals, the “full-to-full” policy applies, meaning the car must be returned with the same fuel level as when it was picked up, i.e., fully fueled.
+If that is not the case, the rental center will refuel you but will charge you a high price.

 Salik Toll (Electronic Toll) Fees

-Salik is the electronic toll system that is used in Dubai.
-There is a Salik tag on your rental car, and going through the tolls (e.g., on Sheikh Zayed Road) costs AED 4.
+The Salik toll system is Dubai’s electronic toll system.
+There is a Salik tag on your rental car, and going through the tolls (e.g., on Sheik Zayed Road) costs AED 4.

 Security Deposit & Credit Card Holds